 Manra Ministries works among refugees from Iraq and Syria, many of whom have fled the atrocities perpetrated by the Islamic State of Iraq and Syria (ISIS).
 Typically, they are able to provide hot meals, blankets, food packages and heaters for the winter months..
 The need is increasing daily as the number of refugees grows.

 The hospital is based in a valley in the Himalayan foothills in Pakistan.
 From a small clinic it has now developed into a well-run and busy hospital providing medical care to a high standard.
 It is a mission hospital, staffed exclusively by Pakistani Christians serving a poor local population.
 In doing so, the staff exemplify Christian compassion and self-sacrifice

 Following the devastating floods in 2009 which led to loss of life, homes, animals and businesses, the “1toAnother” project was established.
 Initially it was to deal with the aftermath of the floods, but has since developed to include other ministries including the provision of affordable housing for impoverished Christians who are a small minority in an Islamic country.

 Love into Action

 Love into Action is a christian ministry making a difference to families affected by disability in the Palestinian Territories.
 They work directly with families who have a relative with a cognitive disability and help them to see the difference it can make to the whole family, when the disabled individual finds, and plays their part in, family life.
 Often those affected by cognitive disabilities can be seen as a burden to their families, as there is very little expectation that they can do anything of any help.
-All individuals have the ability to learn something, and so Love into Action raise the expectations of families and show them the possible capability of their disabled relative.
+All individuals have the ability to learn something, and so Love into Action raises the expectations of families and shows them the possible capability of their disabled relative.

 Developing Health Course, Oak Hill College, Southgate, London